 Now that most schools are out for the summer, you might be sending your children to day camp.
 It’s often a significant expense.
 The good news: You might be eligible for a tax break for the cost

-Here are some of the key tax-related deadlines affecting businesses and other employers during the first quarter of 2019.
+Here are some of the key tax-related deadlines affecting businesses and other employers during the third quarter of 2019.
 Keep in mind that this list isn’t all-inclusive, so there may be additional deadlines that apply to you.
 Contact us to ensure you’re meeting all applicable deadlines and to learn more about the filing requirements.

 Next Step Blog

 Our blog is intended as a tool to keep people informed about relevant tax and accounting issues.
 If you have a question or an idea for a post, let us know!